johirhaquedipok/GitHub-Commands/README.md

 git branch checkout <brnachName>

-If you want to merg branches, you must checkout other branch always commit the code.
+If you want to merge branches, you must checkout other branch always commit the code.

-//margin with other branch
+### margin with other branch

-git marge main -m "comment" --------- to merge a branch with main branch you should use this git command and you must checkout the branch from main branch
+#### to merge a branch with main branch you should use this git command and you must stay in the main branch

+git marge main -m "comment"

 =================================================

 push codes to remote repositor

 =================================================

 git push origin <brnachName> (to send the code at remote repository )